Please note that Tapas no longer supports Internet Explorer.

 Kael huffed, turning his gaze back toward the flames.
 “You think she’s a monster in disguise?”

 Ezryn didn’t answer immediately.
-“I think we’re in a forest known for playing tricks with memory, time, and illusions.
+“I think we’re in a forest that keeps playing tricks on us, be it with memory, time, and illusions.
 We don’t know what rules this realm operates on.
 She could be a vessel.
 An echo.
 Or worse, a lure.”

 Kael stood up suddenly.
 “She’s not.”